There are no affiliate links on PagePipe.

 Using anything but system fonts on mobile is a waste of bandwidth.
-Mobile screens needs readable type more than decorative Google webfonts.
+Mobile screens need readable type more than decorative Google webfonts.
 Web designers don’t realize the utility of system fonts and fast loads are important.
-Page builders allow the choice of many Google Fonts.
-It’s almost a pressure to add fonts.
+Pagebuilders allow the choice of many Google Fonts.
+It’s almost a peer pressure or habitual expectation to add fonts.
 There’s no warning of the speed consequences.

 Hardcore PagePipe readers get 70-percent mobile audiences.
 Then speed pain becomes intense and the need to differentiate from the competition is high.
 You must build and test for mobile first (that old mantra) because if you don’t visitors have bad UX and bail out.